Eastbourne United A.F.C.: 2018 to present

 On 30 October 2018 chairman Brian Cordingley stepped down after two years and was replaced by Hastings-based businessman Billy Wood on 3 November.
 A few days later Wood announced a five-year plan to bring the club into the modern era, involving redeveloping the Oval, bringing the club into the Isthmian league and to gain more support for Eastbourne United Association.
 In February 2019, the Chairman Billy Wood announced Eastbourne United were to re-brand their home kit and club badge to reflect on their 125th year.
 In December Wood signed Arron Hopkison as the new Manager.
 The club were just on 2 points in the league having lost twelve games in a row.
 Saturday 27 April, the last day of the season, United were still bottom of the league on goal difference but won their last game away at Pagham completed the 'Great Escape' with a winner in the last minutes which took them out of the relegation zone and safely finishing the season 18th on goal difference to Arundel, who were relegated into Division One.

-For the 2019/20 season, Billy stated plans that the club were aiming to finish in the top 6 of the league, but after a bad start and sitting near the bottom of the table, Aaron Hopkinson resigned as manager on the 10 September.
-His assistant Matthew Crabb took over as caretaker manager which became a permanent position on ten days later.| Billy Wood resigned as chairman on 17 September 2019 to become CEO of nearby Hastings United and Brian Cordingley resumed his position as chairman.
+For the 2019–20 season, Billy Wood stated that the club were aiming to finish in the top 6 of the league, but after a poor start and sitting near the bottom of the table, Aaron Hopkinson resigned as manager on 10 September.
+His assistant Matthew Crabb took over as caretaker manager which became a permanent position ten days later.| Wood resigned as chairman on 17 September 2019 to become CEO of nearby Hastings United and Brian Cordingley resumed his position as chairman.
 Matt Crabb resigned as first team manager on 19 October 2020, which assistant manager Ray Collier stepped in to take over as first team manager.